Urban planning in Israel: Planning of kibbutzim

-Nahalal, established in 1921 in Israel's Jezreel Valley, was planned by architect Richard Kauffmann, the kibbutz was designed with in a circular formation, placing shared public buildings such as the school and community centers at its core.
+Nahalal, established in 1921 in Israel's Jezreel Valley, was planned by architect Richard Kauffmann, the kibbutz was designed in a circular formation, placing shared public buildings such as the school and community centers at its core.
 Around this center, residential homes were arranged in a ring, while agricultural lands extended outward in evenly spaced sectors for each family.
 This design was intended to optimize land distribution and farming efficiency and foster a sense of communal life and egalitarianism.